StreetFighterLan123/StreetFighterLan123.github.io/README.md

 Things to implement:

-better scrolling (check how many chars in the line maybe) username and password and pb saved
+fix scrolling (check how many chars in the line maybe) username and password and pb saved